Science Communication (M.S.Com. or G.Dip.)

 Build the theoretical foundations and practical experiences needed for a meaningful career in science communication.

-Follow us on social media to learn more about the student experience:
+Follow us on social media to learn more about our program:

 Twitter - @LUSciComm